Brisppy/twitch-archiver/README.md

 * VODs can be downloaded as fast as your Internet connection (and storage) can handle.[^1]
 * Allows the downloading of **live** VODs *before sections can be muted or deleted*.[^2]
 * Generates and saves a readable chat log with timestamps and user badges.
-* Allows for the archiving of either the video, the chat or both.
+* Allows for the archiving of both video and chat.
 * Error notifications sent via pushbullet.
-* Supports automated archiving without any sort of user interaction.
+* Supports fully automated archiving.
 * Requires minimal setup or external programs.

 [^1]: If you wish to speed up (or slow down) the downloading of VOD pieces, supply the '--threads NUMBER' argument to the script.
 This changes how many download threads are used to grab the individual video files.
 With the default of 20, I can max out my gigabit Internet while downloading to an M.2 drive.